J1: Carbon footprint and consumer buying choices

 Short Description

 This indicator tracks the carbon footprint of England’s residents, by showing changes in the greenhouse gas (GHG) emissions associated with final demand for goods and services in England.
-Unlike indicator A2 which measures emissions on a territorial basis, this indicator includes GHG emissions embedded within goods and services consumed in England wherever these emissions arise across the globe.
+Unlike Indicator A2 which measures emissions on a territorial basis, this indicator includes GHG emissions embedded within goods and services consumed in England wherever these emissions arise across the globe.
 The indicator will show how consumer preferences and behaviour are impacting on the overall national carbon footprint.

 Readiness and links to data

-This indicator is not available for reporting in 2023 in a finalised form.
 An interim indicator is presented here that shows consumption-based GHG emissions in England.
 Data underpinning this metric, as well as methodology and accompanying data are available in the UK and England's carbon footprint statistical notice.

 Indicator components